Quick Lit: Short and Sweet Reviews — January 2026

 Quick Lit: Short and Sweet Reviews January 2026

 January is already flying by, which feels rude but also kind of on brand.
-This is my Quick Lit roundup for the month — short, sweet impressions of what I’ve been reading lately, including grumpy bookstore fiction, quietly devastating short stories, wise-auntie stuff, and one brand-new, slightly unhinged novel I picked up on a whim.
-This post is part of the Quick Lit book blog link-up put on by Modern Mrs. Darcy.
+This is my Quick Lit roundup for the month — short, sweet impressions of what I’ve been reading lately, including grumpy bookstore fiction, human-skeptical short stories, wise-auntie stuff, and one brand-new, slightly unhinged novel I picked up on a whim.

 Service by John Tottenham